AkashDataScience/unet_pytorch/README.md

 ## :building_construction: Model Architecture
 The model is implemented based on U-Net: Convolutional Networks for Biomedical Image Segmentation.
 There are five encoder blocks each return output of before and after applying transition.
-Thre four decoder blocks using inputs from previout layer and corresponding block of encoder part.
+There are four decoder blocks using inputs from previous layer and corresponding block of encoder part.

 ## :golfing: Training Options